Reservoir Transformers: Evaluation

 \section{Evaluation}

 We evaluate the proposed approach on a variety of well-known tasks in natural language processing, namely: machine translation, language modelling and masked language model pre-training.

-In this work, we are not necessarily interested in obtaining the state of the art on any task or even in improving overall task performance via this method.
-The main objective is to examine efficiency, i.e. the relationship between compute time and task performance.
+We set out to do this work with the main objective of examining any potential efficiency gains, i.e. the relationship between compute time and task performance.
 This is closely related to efforts in Green AI, which are concerned with the trade-offs between compute, data, and performance~\citep{Schwartz:2019greenai}.
-We propose a new metric for our purposes, the \emph{area under the convergence curve} (AUCC): similarly to how the area under the receiver operating characteristic \citep[AUC-ROC]{Bradley:1997roc} measures a classifier's performance independent of the classification threshold, AUCC measures a model's performance independent of the specific compute budget.
+We propose to measure this trade-off via the \emph{area under the convergence curve} (AUCC): similarly to how the area under the receiver operating characteristic~\citep[AUC-ROC]{Bradley:1997roc} measures a classifier's performance independent of the classification threshold, AUCC measures a model's performance independent of the specific compute budget.
 Specifically, AUCC is computed as follows:

 where $f$ is the network and $g$ is the evaluation metric, measured until convergence time $\hat{T}$, which is the maximum convergence time of all models included in the comparison.
 Note that time here is wall-clock time, not iterations.
 By convergence, we mean that validation performance has stopped improving, and hence the convergence curve whose area we measure plots the desired metric over time.
 Runs are averaged over multiple seeds and reported with standard deviation.
-We normalize raw AUCC scores by their maximum score to ensure a more easily interpretable $[0-1]$ range.
+We normalize raw AUCC scores by their maximum to ensure a more interpretable $[0-1]$ range.

 One potential downside of this approach is that the AUCC metric could lead to higher scores for a model that converges quickly but to ultimately worse performance, if measured in a small window.
-We account for this by making sure that $\hat{T}$ is set sufficiently high.
-We include the raw validation curves in the appendix, showing that the chosen window sizes are sufficient.
-We also report test set generalization in each experiment, as well as the number of trainable parameters and wall-clock training time until maximum performance.
+This can be solved by making sure that $\hat{T}$ is set sufficiently high.
+We include the raw validation curves in the appendix to demonstrate that the chosen window sizes are sufficient and the results are not a influenced by this limitation.
+In addition, we report the number of trainable parameters and the wall-clock training time until maximum performance (plus 95\% and 99\% convergence results in the appendix).
+Finally, we show test set generalization in each experiment.
+Overall, this gives us a wide set of axes along which to examine models.